 Dmitri Gurov does not take love seriously.
 His wife annoys him, long-term relationships scare him, and his love life consists of brief affairs with women he meets at vacation resorts.
 In Anna, he finds someone who appears to be the usual victim—traveling alone, tired of her husband, and unlikely to make any effective demands for intimacy, something that seems to be revealed in the diminutive portability of her traveling companion.
 This time, however, he has met a match too powerful for his predatory ambitions.
 When is love’s bite bigger than its bark?
-Wes & Erin discuss Anton Chekhov’s “The Lady with the Little Dog.”
+Wes & Erin analyze Anton Chekhov’s “The Lady with the Little Dog.”

 Thanks to Nick Ketter for the audio editing on this episode.